 AI in telecom network analysis & predictive maintenance

-As mentioned at the beginning of this case study, telecoms use artificial intelligence in two key areas: customer service and network maintenance.
+As mentioned at the beginning of this case study, telecoms use AI in two key areas: customer service and network maintenance.

-With the growth of 4G networks and 5G being around the corner, we are leading towards an ever-growing data consumption.
+With the continued rollout of 5G around the world, we are leading towards an ever-growing data consumption.
 Optimizing the networks to withstand this kind of heightened data usage is becoming one of the key strategic decisions in the telecom business.
+This includes improving network quality and Internet connectivity.

-A few years ago, network providers used to send field workers to sites to periodically check up on hardware.
+A few years ago, network providers used to send field workers to sites to periodically check up on network equipment such as hardware and even cell sites.
 This resulted in frequent delays and errors, having a negative impact on customers’ experience.
 While this method is still relevant and widely used today, many urgent and unplanned check-ups could be avoided thanks to data science.

-Today, algorithms can monitor millions of signals and data points within a network to detect impending problems real-time as they occur.
-Based on this data, the company can react by load balancing, restart the software involved or send a human agent to fix the issue and thereby avoid many outages before they’re noticed by customers.
+Today, algorithms can monitor millions of signals and data points within a network to conduct root cause analysis and detect impending problems in real-time as they occur.
+Based on this data, the company can react by load balancing, restarting the software involved, or sending a human agent to fix the issue and thereby avoid many outages before they’re noticed by customers.

-Mazin Gilbert, VP of Advanced Technology at AT&T Labs predicts that predictive network maintenance will continue to drive favorable expense trends over the next several years.
+Mazin Gilbert, VP of Advanced Technology at AT&T Labs thinks that predictive network maintenance and network optimization will continue to drive favorable expense trends over the next several years.

 “We are implementing AI to help us to identify where these breakpoints are, and help to repair those in an automated way without human intervention.
 This goes for hardware failure, software failures.”